Semi-inducibility of 4-vertex graphs: Individual cases

 \subsection{Graph $H_6$}

 For the graph $H_6$, flag algebras give the sharp upper bound on the semi-inducibility constant.
 However, perfect stability does not hold.
-So we prove the Erd\H os-Stone stability by extracting some further information from the certificate, in addition to just the upper bound $\obj{H_6}\le 1/8$.
+So we prove the Erd\H os-Stone stability by extracting some further information from the certificate, in addition to just the upper bound $\obj[H_6]{}\le 1/8$.
 Then, by using the standard stability approach, we get exact result for all $n\ge n_0$.

-\begin{theorem} \SITheoremTemplate{02}{01,03,13}{1/8}{K_2}{1/2, 1/2}{5}{6} Moreover, if a 5-vertex graph $F$ has density $\Omega(1)$ in an almost extremal graph then $F$ is complete bipartite or is obtained from a 4-vertex complete bipartite graph by adding one isolated vertex. \end{theorem} \bpf The result is obtained by a standard application of flag algebras.
+\begin{theorem} Let be the graph on $[4]$ with the red edge set $\{02\}$ and the blue set $\{01,03,13\}$.
+Then $\obj[H_{6}]{}=1/8$, where the upper bound is proved via flag algebras with $\N=5$.
+The lower bound comes from blowups of $K_2$ with the part ratios given by $\V a=(1/2, 1/2)$.
+Moreover, if a 5-vertex graph $F$ has density $\Omega(1)$ in an almost extremal graph then $F$ is complete bipartite or is obtained from a 4-vertex complete bipartite graph by adding one isolated vertex. \end{theorem} \bpf The result is obtained by a standard application of flag algebras.
 Also, our script checks that every $5$-vertex graph $F$ with $c_F=0$ is complete bipartite plus at most one isolated vertex.\epf

 First, let us observe that the semi-inducibility problem for $H_6$ does not satisfy perfect stability.
 Consider the graph $G:=\MultiPartite{x_0 n,\, x_1 n}+\O{K}_{(1-x_0-x_1)n}$ (that is, $G$ is obtained from the complete bipartite graph with part sizes $x_0 n$ and $x_1 n$ by adding $(1-x_0-x_1)n$ isolated vertices).
 We have that $\obj[H_6]{G}=q(x_0,x_1)+o(1)$, where